 She also has a laid back attitude to life that helps her live the best of the present moment and quickly move on when things don’t work out the way she planned.

 Regarding her interests and hobbies, Sloane loves lying on the bed in her pyjamas with burning heat from the fireplace.
-While at it, she watches her favourite TV shows which includes Blacklist.
+While at it, she watches her favorite TV shows which include Blacklist.

 Sloane Stephens Lifestyle: